2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 - Real Time Clock - This will be able to tell the time, which will control when the device begins sounding off.
 - Led light - This will work as just a second indicator of when the alarm is sounding and will shut off when enough light is detected.

-- Clock - We will need a clock to both tell what time it is, but also to determine when to start sounding the alarm to wake up
-- Light sensing - we will need to tell the alarm to stop sounding when the photo-resistor detects a certain level of light, and we will have to take into consideration ambient light
-- tune - we will need to tell the speaker what kind of sound to make

 **Possible Addition**
 - We are considering adding a temperature sensor as well as a few more colored leds.
 Different colored leds will light up to indicate roughly what the temperature is.
 - We also wanted to add a text to speech generator to read out the current time in the morning.